Jump to accessibility statement Skip to content

 4. Take advantage of fantastic opportunities while studying

-If you choose a degree in Education Studies at Sunderland, there are several exciting opportunities you can make the most of of during your studying.
+If you choose a degree in education studies at Sunderland, there are several exciting opportunities you can make the most of of during your studying.
 You’ll be encouraged to take on a volunteering placement in an educational context to ensure that your experience is current and that you’re demonstrating application of the skills and knowledge you’re developing on the course.
 The Education team has strong partnerships with local education establishments and many of them have helped to shape our courses so that students are ready for the posts that they are applying for.
 As well as practical experience, you’ll be invited to national education research conferences and have the opportunity to engage with our research centres.

-One of the benefits of choosing the part-time route of the Education Studies degree is that flexible learning is embedded into the course, which is ideal for those already working or who have worked in education already.
+One of the benefits of choosing the part-time route of our Education Studies degree is that flexible learning is embedded into the course, which is ideal for those already working or who have worked in education already.
 Teaching takes places on evenings and weekends with some sessions taught via distance learning.

 To find out more about our Education Studies degrees, check out the course pages or book yourself onto an Open Day.
 In the meantime, you can explore our University virtually.